-Intended Audience: Lower and upper secondary school students (ages 13-19), their teachers, comlocal institutions and, in some cases, with the media.
+Lower and upper secondary school students (ages 13-19), their teachers, com-

-Purpose: The practice is intended to foster students' skills for effective engagement in public life and to promote positive social change within their communities.
+The practice is intended to foster students' skills for effective engagement in public life and to promote positive social change within their communities.

 In Young People's Civic Action, young people identify problems affecting their local community.
 They select what they consider to be the most significant problem and then develop solutions that they themselves implement or that they persuade local authorities or community members to enact.
-Projects involve working with
+Projects involve working with local institutions and, in some cases, with the media.